 - By default, the facets displayed are:

 - Library (entries not clickable)

 - Up to 15 facet entries may display.
 This number is configurable.
 See Configuring Discovery, Facets for more information.

 - With the exception of Date, the entries are displayed in order of frequency used.

-- The Date facet displays in date order with the newest at the top.
+- The Date facet displays in reverse chronological order.